-Western Carolina University's Millennial Initiative site is a 344-acre section of the university's main campus in Cullowhee, North Carolina that carries a special designation allowing the university to join with education, industry, government, healthcare and other partners to benefit innovation and development in the region.
+Western Carolina University's Millennial Initiative includes seven sites at the university's main campus in Cullowhee, North Carolina that carry a special designation allowing the university to join with education, industry, government, healthcare and other partners to benefit innovation and development in the region.
 The Millennial Initiative provides a space for university faculty and students, private firms, nonprofits, and government agencies to work together in applied research and practice that benefits the western North Carolina region.

 The Millennial Initiative combines academic excellence and regional economic development that provides not only services and job opportunities for the people of the region, but also:

 The vision for the Millennial Initiative aligns with WCU's vision and mission as an institution: